The Brotherhood (1968 film): Plot

 Frank still fondly remembers his father, who also was a mafioso who was assassinated in a hit.
 Vinnie is more of a businessman, and takes sides with the other board members in ventures they intend to pursue without his brother.
 Frank resents this, striking Vinnie for defying him and insisting to the board that Vinnie will have no part in what they have planned.

 Older members of the organization who are no longer involved in decision-making tell Frank that it was Dom Bertolo who made it possible for outsiders to spot and find members of their Mafia family, resulting in 41 murders, Frank's father included.
 Bertolo had taken up outside of the family 35 years earlier with Irish and Jewish outsiders who wanted to get in the Mafia, and by doing so secured his own power in the larger, expanded outfit against older members like Frank's father.
 Frank is conflicted because Bertolo is his brother's father in law, but the Sicilian code of honor decides what he must do.
 Pretending to reconcile with Dominick for past differences, he offers to submit to the new deal, while in reality he is taking him to a deserted warehouse to be executed.
 As he realizes what his fate is, a terrified Dominick collapses from heart failure.

 Frank hides out in Sicily, but knows his days are numbered and that the Board plans to have him killed.
 Realizing that it is Vinnie who has been forced under threats by Egan to do the job of killing him, Frank bitterly accepts this fate in the hope that it will save his brother's life and that of his family back in America.
 Vinnie realizes at last that he has been played like a puppet all along against his well-meaning brother, who in order to protect him lays down his own life, handing Vinnie their father's shotgun with which to shoot him.

 Cast

+Reception

+Leonard Maltin's annual Movie Guide rated the film three stars out of four, citing its excellent story.